CartoDB/Windshaft-cartodb/docs/anonymous_maps.md

 ## Map Tile Rendering

-Map tiles create the graphical representation of your map in a web browser.
-The performance rendering of map tiles is dependent on the type of geospatial data model (raster or vector) that you are using.
+Map tiles are used to create the graphic representation of your map in a web browser.
+Tiles can be requested either as pre-rendered *raster* tiles (images) or as *vector* map data to be rendered by the client (browser).

-- **Raster**: Generates map tiles based on a grid of pixels to represent your data.
-Each cell is a fixed size and contains values for particular map features.
-On the server-side, each request queries a dataset to retrieve data for each map tile.
-The grid size of map tiles can often lead to graphic quality issues.
+- **Raster**: If a tile is requested as a raster image format, like PNG, the map will be rendered on the server, using the CartoCSS styles defined in the layers of the map.
+It is necessary that all the layers of a map define CartoCSS styles in order to obtain raster tiles.
+Raster tiles are made up of 256x256 pixels; to avoid graphic quality issues tiles should be used unscaled to represent the zoom level (Z) for which they are requested.
+In order to render tiles, data will be retrieved from the database (in vector format) on the server-side.

-- **Vector**: Generates map tiles based on pre-defined coordinates to represent your data, similar to how basemap image tiles are rendered.
-On the client-side, map tiles represent real-world geometries of a map.
-Depending on the coordinates, vertices are used to connect the data and display points, lines, or polygons for the map tiles.
+- **Vector**: Tiles can also be requested as MVT (Mapbox Vector Tiles).
+In this case, only the geospatial vector data, without any styling, is returned.
+These tiles should be processed in the client-side to render the map.
+In this case layers do not need to define CartoCSS, as any rendering and styling will be performed on the client side.
+The vector data of a tile represents real-world geometries by defining the vertices of points, lines or polygons in a tile-specific coordinate system.

 ## Retrieve resources from the layergroup

 When you have a layergroup, there are several resources for retrieving layergoup details such as, accessing Mapnik tiles, getting individual layers, accessing defined Attributes, and blending and layer selection.

-### Mapnik tiles
+### Raster tiles

-These raster tiles retrieve just the Mapnik layers.
+These raster tiles are PNG images that represent only the Mapnik layers of a map.
 See [individual layers](#individual-layers) for details about how to retrieve other layers.

 ```bash
 https://{username}.carto.com/api/v1/map/{layergroupid}/{z}/{x}/{y}.png